LCOGT/banzai-nres/docs/banzai_nres/idl-differences-data-products.rst

 - 'SPECBLAZE' Extension: This is the blaze subtracted spectrum.
 We do not provide this explicitly, but BANZAI-NRES does provide the 'blaze' column and the 'flux' columns to calculate this.

-- 'THARRAW' Extension: This is the flux of the ThAr fiber orders are interleaved with the science fiber in the 'flux' column .
+- 'THARRAW' Extension: This is the flux of the ThAr fiber orders.
+These are interleaved with the science fiber in the 'flux' column .

 - 'THARFLAT' Extension: Flat-field divided ThAr fiber spectrum.
 These are interleaved with the science